alloverse/allonet/README.md

 * **a game engine server API**, when used by placeserv to manage clients and the place's environment and inhabitants.

+This first implementation of allonet is if prototype quality: it uses JSON as its main payload format, and is thus quite resource intensive.
+It is however rather feature complete, implementing both world syncing, client-side interpolation, RPC, audio and video streaming, asset distribution, clock syncing, and more.

+This project will soon be superceded by its successor, [allonet2](https://github.com/alloverse/allonet2), which aims to implement all of these features in a more efficient, secure and future-proof way.

 ## Using from different languages

 Since allonet is written in C, its native API is C headers located in `include/allonet`.